google-research/mt-metrics-eval/README.md

       - Segment-level (`seg`) files contain a block of scores for each system.
       Each block contains the scores for all segments in the system output file, in order.
+- human MQM ratings:
+  - filename: `human-scores/SRC-TGT.RATING_NAME.seg.rating`
+      - RATING_NAME describes the name for the collection of ratings.
+This can be the name of an individual rater or a name like "mqm.merged", which means multiple rater's ratings have been merged into a single collection of ratings.
+  - per-line contents: SYSNAME RATING [RATER_ID]
+      - SYSNAME must match a NAME in system outputs
+      - A JSON-serialized `ratings.Rating` object or "None" if there is no rating for the given segment.
+      - RATER_ID (optional) marks which rater did the rating.
+If not provided, RATING_NAME is used.
 - metric scores:
   - filename `metric-scores/SRC-TGT/NAME-REF.LEVEL.score`
       - NAME is the metric’s base name.